ferhanakkan/LocalApi/README.md

 ### Get End Points

 http://localhost:8080/user/ -> Returns all users saved on database.
+Returns [UserModel] as json.

-http://localhost:8080/user/nameFilter/userName -> Returns all objects which name property is userName
+http://localhost:8080/user/nameFilter/userName -> Returns all objects which name property is userName.
+Returns [UserModel] as json.

-http://localhost:8080/user/nameFilterQuery?name=userName -> Returns all objects which name property is userName with param in query
+http://localhost:8080/user/nameFilterQuery?name=userName -> Returns all objects which name property is userName with param in query.
+Returns [UserModel] as json.

 ### Post End Points
 http://localhost:8080/user/ -> Create a new user.
 You will send user object as json.
+Returns UserModel as json.

 ### Delete End Points
-http://localhost:8080/user/C41A7709-FADC-4F43-8F69-2A37A83B648A -> Delete object with UUID.
+http://localhost:8080/user/C41A7709-FADC-4F43-8F69-2A37A83B648A -> Delete object with UUID.Returns UserModel as json.